CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening

-To address these challenges, we propose \textbf{SALAD-Pan}, a sensor-agnostic latent space diffusion framework for efficient pansharpening.
-SALAD-Pan employs a two-stage training strategy.
+To address these challenges, we propose \textit{CC-Pan}, a cross-sensor latent diffusion framework for efficient pansharpening. \textit{CC-Pan} employs a two-stage training strategy.
 In Stage I, we train a band-wise single-channel VAE to encode each spectral band of HRMS independently into a compact latent representation.
 This band-wise encoding strategy enables handling arbitrary spectral bands across different sensors, establishing a solid foundation for both computational efficiency and cross-sensor generalization.
 In Stage II, we perform conditional latent diffusion with disentangled spatial-spectral conditioning.
 HRMS is first encoded band-by-band into latent features using the pretrained VAE encoder.
 We then inject multi-modal conditioning through carefully designed control structures: PAN provides spatial guidance, LRMS provides spectral information, and frozen CLIP~\cite{clip_2021} text embeddings provide sensor-aware physical metadata, enabling a single unified model to adapt to different sensors without retraining.
 Notably, we design bidirectional interactions between both conditioning branches (spatial and spectral) and the diffusion backbone, allowing adaptive feature refinement throughout the denoising process.
 This disentangled yet interactive strategy effectively captures the cross-modal joint distribution between PAN and MS modalities, enabling high-precision fusion in the compact latent space.
 Furthermore, to address the potential band independence introduced by the band-wise VAE processing, we introduce a lightweight Region-based Cross-Band Attention (RCBA) module that captures dependencies across spectral bands, thereby enhancing spectral consistency and further improving fusion quality.
-Our main contributions are: \begin{itemize} \item We propose SALAD-Pan, a sensor-agnostic latent space diffusion framework for pansharpening.
-A band-wise single-channel VAE is trained to convert arbitrary spectral bands to a unified latent space for acceleration.
-To the best of our knowledge, this is the first cross-sensor applicable latent space constructed and applied to the pansharpening task. \item A bidirectional interaction design is proposed to guide the diffusion process, where PAN, LRMS, and sensor-specific prompts are jointly injected.
-More fine-grained interactions better coordinate the conditioning signals, and iterative feature refinement further improves performance.
-Additionally, a lightweight RCBA module is introduced to enhance inter-band consistency and fusion precision. \item Extensive experiments demonstrate that SALAD-Pan outperforms previous methods across three benchmarks, achieves 2--3$\times$ inference speedup, and exhibits strong zero-shot cross-sensor generalization. \end{itemize}
+Our main contributions are: